calvinalkan/better-wordpress-hooks/README.md

 BetterWpHooks serves as a layer between your plugin code and the Plugin API.
 It still uses the Plugin API but in a different way.

-There are 3 types of Listeners BetterWpHooks creates under the hood depending of what you registered:
+There are 3 types of Listeners BetterWpHooks creates under the hood depending on you defined them during the bootstrapping process.

 - Closure Listeners
 - Instance Listeners